ORC Vs Parquet Vs Avro : How to select a right file format for Hive?

 ORC Vs Parquet Vs Avro : Which one is the better of the lot?
 People working in Hive would be asking this question more often.
 There have been many interesting discussions around this.

 Contributing my two cents, I’ll also answer this.
-At Ellicium, we have come across this question many a times and we have answered it quite successfully, doing this multiple time for our customers.
+At Ellicium, we have come across this question many a times.
+We have answered it quite successfully, doing this multiple time for our customers.

 You can use a sample dataset and get familiar with the comparison framework before trying out with actual data.

 Can start with commonly available dataset which you can download and use – https://openflights.org/data.html.

 You can download the data ‘airlines.dat’ and ‘airports.dat’ from the below links – https://raw.githubusercontent.com/jpatokal/openflights/master/data/airlines.dat.

 The performance metrics to be captured during this process (to keep it simple for now) would the time taken for data loading into hive tables, the compression factor achieved and time taken for the query execution.

 It is highly recommended to perform ORC or Parquet or Avro comparison activity on large/actual volumes of data to reach an appropriate conclusion based on your requirement.
 The airlines data used here is just for the sake of taking an example.

 Follow the steps below to start on this interesting and revelling journey –